tymyrddin/purple/source/docs/audits/index.rst

 .. toctree::
    :glob:
-   :maxdepth: 2
+   :maxdepth: 1
    :includehidden:
-   :caption: Navigate your organisation’s risks and resilience with clarity, whether charting the cracks before they spread or climbing the peaks of ISO 27001 compliance.
+   :caption: Navigate your organisation’s risks and resilience, whether charting the cracks before they spread or climbing peaks or crossing rivers.

    supportive/index
    iso22301/index